nickgaya/bravado-types/README.md

 ### Custom formats

-If bravado-types encounters a primitive type spec with an unrecognized 'format' property, it emits a warning and assigning the variable a type based on the 'type' property alone.
+If bravado-types encounters a primitive type spec with an unrecognized `format` property, it emits a warning and assigns the variable a type based on the `type` property alone.

 Future versions of this tool may add support for custom user-defined formats.